 But what if the scholars and imams say, yes, death for apostasy?
 Does our ‘ordinary’ Muslim pretend they never said it?
 Do they find another scholar or imam?
 One that can employ even more obscure scholarship to explain away the difficulties?

 They can twist and turn all they like, but violence and hatred is in the Quran.
 Read it.

 I’m all for Muslims being peaceful.
 I’m all for Islam being the religion of peace.
 It simply isn’t.

 Ordinary Muslims of peace are pretending it is.
 And sadly they are denouncing the reformist Muslims that are more honest about their religion, its texts and its history.

 Islamic reformers deserve our support.
 Moderate Muslims should be encouraged to listen to them.

 What’s that?
 Muslims won’t listen to me?
 It has to come from Muslims?

-Sorry, I will tell any Muslim I can get to listen.
+Sorry, I will tell any Muslim that I can get to listen to me that they should listen to the reformists (better still, listen to atheists).
 This is how I see Islam, the whole picture, warts and all.
 Burying one’s head in the sand and hoping nasty ISIS will fade away doesn’t cut it.
 Being so sensitive to Muslim sensibilities that you won’t speak out about how Islam endangers us all, but more so many Muslims, also won’t cut it.

-It seems the people with the least clue about what Islam is are Muslims, and the regressive apologists.
+It seems the people with the least clue about what Islam is, are Muslims, and the non-Muslim regressive apologists.
 The rest of us have a pretty good idea what it is.